 Modeling organizations should not contact Commission members or Professional Team members directly,

-Professional Team members should not contact Commission members or modeling organizations directly;
+Professional Team members should not contact Commission members or modeling organizations directly,

+However, a Committee Chair or the Commission Chair may, in conjunction with SBA staff, contact a modeling organization or outside party for the purpose of clarifying or refining input or suggested changes to the Report of Activities;

 Give notice of “special” conflicts of interest where the member, the member’s relative, business associate, or any principal by whom he or she is retained stands to reap a direct financial benefit or suffer a potential loss from the issue being voted on.
 Financial benefit which is speculative, uncertain, or subject to many contingencies is not a special benefit that would preclude a member from voting.
 See Attorney General’s Opinion 96-63 (September 4, 1996) and Commission on Ethics Opinion 94-18 (April 21, 1994).
 If a special conflict of interest arises and the special conflict is apparent prior to the meeting, the member must give advance notice to SBA staff.
 If the special conflict becomes apparent during a meeting, the member should immediately inform the Chair or Vice Chair.
 The conflicted member shall recuse himself or herself from any activity of the Commission in the area of the special conflict;

 Commission members are expected to meet the highest standards of ethical behavior.
+Commission members may be subject to the Code of Ethics for Public Officers and Employees, ss.
+112.311-112.326, F.S., including, but not limited to, s.
+112.313(7), F.S., relating to conflicting employment or contractual relationships; s.
+112.3143, F.S., relating to voting conflicts; and s.
+112.3145, F.S., relating to disclosure of financial interests.
 It is understood, given the nature of the expertise held by Commission members, that general conflicts of interest are inherent.
 The conflicts of interest which are addressed in s.
 112.3143, F.S., and the conflicts which would preclude a Commission member from voting on an issue are only those conflicts which are special.
 Additionally, Commission members should be mindful of situations which may arise that have the potential to give an unfair advantage to any modeling organization or result in a particular Commission member having unique information and being in a position to exercise greater influence than other Commission members.

 New Member Orientation and Continuing Education of Existing Members